 Everything you do online leaves traces that can tell a lot about your online habits.
 There are many entities trying to get your data, ranging from your internet service provider (ISP) to online shopping websites.
 ISPs often snoop on their customers' data and can even pass it to third parties.
 For example, they can sell it to a governmental institution interested in what you do online or a commercial entity that may use it for marketing purposes or ad targeting.

 A VPN will mitigate this issue.
 Once your traffic is encrypted, no one will be able to snoop on your online actions and you’ll be able to enjoy your privacy.

 A VPN can also help you bypass firewalls.
-If your IP is blacklisted, you can just change it and access restricted content.
 For example, if you wish to access a news website in a country where it's restricted, this feature can help you.

 Changing your IP may also help you avoid pricing discrimination, as prices in online shops sometimes depend on the country you're in.
 By changing your IP, you can switch your geolocation and get fair deals.